 - 1. Click on the File option from the main menu. - 2.
-Click on the New Application option from the File menu.
+Click on the New option from the File menu, and click on the VCL Forms Application C++Builder option from the New sub-menu.

-- 3. Select the ElevateDB tab on the component palette. - 4.
-Click on the TEDBSession component on the ElevateDB tab on the component palette, and then click on the Form1 form.
+- 3. Select the ElevateDB group on the tool palette and click on the plus (+) sign to expand the ElevateDB group of components. - 4.
+Click on the TEDBSession component on the ElevateDB group on the tool palette, and then click on the Form1 form.
 The TEDBSession component will be dropped on the form.